George Nethercutt: 2004 Senate race

 Rather than running for a sixth term in the House of Representatives, Nethercutt decided to run for U.S. Senate in 2004, hoping to unseat the incumbent, Senator Patty Murray.
+He was encouraged to run for the seat by President George W. Bush.
 Term limits again became an issue in the campaign, as Democrats quickly seized on Nethercutt's broken term-limits pledge.

 Nethercutt was also hampered by his lack of name recognition in the more densely populated western part of the state, home to two-thirds of the state's population.
 Washington has not elected a senator from east of the Cascades since Clarence Dill in 1928.
 Other important issues included national security and the war in Iraq.
 Nethercutt supported the invasion of Iraq, while Murray opposed it.

-Nethercutt was a heavy underdog from the start, and his campaign never gained much traction.
-In November, he lost by 12 points, receiving 43 percent of the vote to Murray's 55 percent.
+Nethercutt was a heavy underdog, and his campaign never gained much traction.
+In November, he lost by 345,124 votes, receiving 43% of the vote to Murray's 55%.
 While he dominated the eastern portion of the state, including his own congressional district, he only won two counties west of the Cascades, Clark County and Lewis County.

-Post-congressional career
+Post-congressional life

 Nethercutt left the House of Representatives at the end of his term in January 2005, but said that he would probably not completely retire from politics.
-In 2005, he and two other political veterans (former Interior Department deputy secretary J. Steven Griles and former White House national energy policy director Andrew Lundquist) formed the political lobbying firm of Lundquist, Nethercutt & Griles, LLC.
+In 2005, he and two other political veterans (former Interior Department deputy secretary J. Steven Griles and former White House national energy policy director Andrew Lundquist) formed the political lobbying firm Lundquist, Nethercutt & Griles, LLC.
 Griles resigned in 2007, after he pleaded guilty to obstruction of justice in connection with the Abramoff scandal, the top Bush administration official to do so.

-Nethercutt serves as Chairman of Nethercutt Consulting LLC, is of counsel for the law firms of Bluewater Strategies and Lee & Hayes, and is a member of several corporate boards.
-He is the author of the book In Tune with America: Our History in Song, writes a monthly column for The Pacific Northwest Inlander newspaper, and records radio commentaries for several radio stations.
+Nethercutt served as Chairman of Nethercutt Consulting LLC, was of counsel for the law firms of Bluewater Strategies and Lee & Hayes, and was a member of several corporate boards.
+He was the author of the book In Tune with America: Our History in Song.
+He wrote a monthly column for The Pacific Northwest Inlander newspaper, and recorded radio commentaries for several radio stations.

-Nethercutt is also a board member on the Dutch board of JDRF (Juvenile Diabetes Research Foundation).
+He was also a board member on the Dutch board of JDRF (Juvenile Diabetes Research Foundation).

-The Nethercutt Foundation

-Nethercutt has founded The George Nethercutt Foundation in Spokane, Washington.
+Nethercutt founded The George Nethercutt Foundation in Spokane, Washington.
 The Foundation is a nonpartisan nonprofit organization dedicated to fostering civic involvement.
 The foundation accepts applications from college students who aspire to be Nethercutt Fellows.
 The Nethercutt Fellowship involves, among other things, a trip to Washington, D.C. where fellows have the opportunity to see the inner-workings of the United States government.

+Personal life and death

+Nethercutt married Mary Beth Socha in 1977, and they had two children.
+He died from progressive supranuclear palsy in Colorado on June 14, 2024, at the age of 79.